What Is Alcohol And Why Is It Bad For You?

 Help by other people through Mutual Support Groups serve as positive social influences that steer a person away from alcohol addiction.

-Joining an alcohol rehab program, especially one that is structured has been proven as an effective way to kick-start recovery.
+Joining an alcohol rehab programme, especially one that is structured has been proven as an effective way to kick-start recovery.

 Recently, there is a trend called “sober living”, another term for abstinence from alcohol.
 Apparently, there is an underlying desire to change the image of alcoholism as a disease.